 Now, let’s go over all of the costs we've covered, to get a better idea of what is really costs to go to Holy Name Technical School.

 What will the cost of attending Holy Name Technical School be?
 Here is a breakdown of tuition and expenses.

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-Holy Name Technical School’s tuition and fees change based on: B Academic program for both full and part-time students Course load for both full and part-time students
+Holy Name Technical School’s tuition and fees change based on: •Campus location for full-time and part-time students •Academic program for both full and part-time students •Course load for both full and part-time students

 The average debt for each loan type varies.

 |Average Debt By Loan Type|

 |Most Common Loans for Holy Name Technical School Students|

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.